coldshrine/study-notes/books/designing-data-intensive-applications.md

   - We can simply say that two operations are concurrent if neither happens before the other.
   - Either **A happened before B**, or **B happened before A**, or **A and B are concurrent**.

+### Capturing the happens-before relationship
+The server can determine whether two operations are concurrent by looking at the version numbers.

+- **Versioning mechanism:**
+  - The server maintains a version number for every key.
+  - It increments the version number every time that key is written.
+  - The new version number is stored along with the value written.

+- **Client operations:**
+  - **Read:**
+    - When a client reads a key, the server returns all values that have not been overwritten, as well as the latest version number.
+    - A client must read a key before writing.
+  - **Write:**
+    - When a client writes a key, it must include the version number from the prior read.
+    - The client must merge together all values that it received in the prior read.

+- **Server handling writes:**
+  - When the server receives a write with a particular version number:
+    - It can overwrite all values with that version number or below.
+    - It must keep all values with a higher version number.